Best Toys for Bordoodle

 Physical Exercise Recommendations for Bordoodle

 Physical activity for Bordoodle should reflect their high exercise needs and Medium (30-60 lbs) build.
 Daily exercise should include 60-90 minutes of species-appropriate physical activity divided into at least two sessions.
 For Bordoodle, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Fatigue signs include heavy breathing, slowing down, not wanting to continue, and lying down during activity.
 Bordoodle dogs with intelligent, friendly, active traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Bordoodle dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Bordoodle benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Bordoodle